lightstep/varopt/README.md

 In this use-case, the weight assigned to each observation is the inverse probability of the bucket it belongs to.
-The result of weighted sampling with inverse-probability weights is a uniform expectation, in this example we expect an equal number of observations falling into each bucket.
+The result of weighted sampling with inverse-probability weights is a uniform expectated value; in this example we expect an equal number of observations falling into each bucket.
 Each observation represents a frequency of its sample weight (computed by VarOpt) divided by its original weight (the inverse-probability).

 See [frequency_test.go](https://github.com/lightstep/varopt/blob/master/frequency_test.go) for an example.